telerik/blazor-docs/components/contextmenu/data-binding/overview.md

 * `Id` - a unique identifier for the item.
 Required for binding to flat data.

 * `ParentId` - identifies the parent to whom the item belongs.
 Required only when binding to flat data.
 All items with the same `ParentId` will be rendered at the same level.
 For a root level item, this must be `null`.
+There should be at least one root-level item.

 * `HasChildren` - can hide child items.
 The menu will fetch its children from the data source based on the `Id`-`ParentId` relationships (for flat data) or on the presence of the `Items` collection (for hierarchical data). @[template](/_contentTemplates/menu/basic-example.md#has-children-behavior)